zukunft/zukunft.com/docs/code_functions_all.md

     \-- fr - section for function fr not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_text - section for function form_text not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_hidden - section for function form_hidden not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
+    \-- form_session_token - section for function form_session_token not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_end_with_submit - section for function form_end_with_submit not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- button_submit - section for function button_submit not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_submit - section for function form_submit not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php